AlchemistSimulator/Alchemist/README.md

     * [FindBugs-IDEA](https://plugins.jetbrains.com/plugin/3847-findbugs-idea)
     * [PMDPlugin](https://plugins.jetbrains.com/plugin/1137-pmdplugin)

-#### Forking the project
-To contribute to this project we suggest to fork it and work on your copy.
-Working on your copy allows you to:
-* push all your commits and save your work in remote
-* use CI jobs to check the project status
-* open pull request easily directly from GitHub

-This project defines several CI jobs.
-One of them (`automerge`) requires a secret with:

-* name = AUTOMERGE_TOKEN
-* value = a github token with `public_repo` scope.
-If you already have a token with the required scope, then you can use it, otherwise you have to [create a new token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-If you don't provide it, then the CI workflow will fail even though the project status is correct.

 #### Importing the project

 1. Clone this repository in a folder of your preference using `git clone --recurse-submodules <ALCHEMIST_REPO_URI>`.